imagej/ImageJA/js/AA_README.txt

   4. Plugins>Macros>Run: runs a Javascript
      program contained in a ".js" file.

-  5. Help>Update Menus (runs when ImageJ starts): installs a JavaScript program, with at least one "_" in the name and a ".js" extension, in the Plugins menu.
+  5. Help>Update Menus (runs when ImageJ starts): installs JavaScript (".js") programs located in the plugins folder or subfolders into the Plugins menu or submenus.

   6. eval("script", string) macro function: runs the javaScript contained in 'string' in the current thread.